theskyblockman/life-chest/README.md

 - Video playing
 - Audio playing

 **NOTE: I wasn't aware of the requirement of a SyncFusion license for the PDF reader, I am currently in the process of acquiring one.
-For the time boing their library is still in the codebase, if it needs to be removed, please contact me at theskyblockman@skiff.com**
+For the time being their library is still in the codebase, if it needs to be removed, please contact me at theskyblockman@skiff.com**

 :copyright: Haroun El Omri, 2023